-2015 Voluntary Monitoring and Cryptosporidium
+2018 Voluntary Monitoring and Cryptosporidium

 The City of Chicago has continued monitoring for Cryptosporidium, Giardia and E. coli in its source water as part of its water quality program.
 To date, Cryptosporidium has not been detected in these samples, but Giardia was detected in one raw lake water sample collected in September 2010.
 Treatment processes have been optimized to provide effective barriers for removal of Cryptosporidium oocysts and Giardia cysts in the source water, effectively removing these organisms in the treatment process.
 By maintaining low turbidity through the removal of particles from the water, the possibility of Cryptosporidium and Giardia organisms getting into the drinking water system is greatly reduced.
-Also, in compliance with Long Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR) Round 2, the City of Chicago has started the 24 months long monitoring program in April 2015, collecting samples from its source water once per month to monitor for Cryptosporidium, Giardia, E. Coli and turbidity.
-Cryptosporidium and Giardia were not detected in these samples.
-For more information on Cryptosporidium, visit www.cdc.gov/parasites/crypto.

-In 2015, the Chicago Department of Water Management (CDWM) continued monitoring for hexavalent chromium, also known as Chromium-6.
-USEPA has not yet established a standard for Chromium-6, a contaminant of concern which has both natural and industrial sources.
-Any questions or concerns should be addressed to the Chicago Department of Water Management at 312.744.7499.

-Data reports on the monitoring program for chromium-6 are posted on the City of Chicago's website which can be accessed at http://www.cityofchicago/emergincontaminantstudy.html
+In 2018, the Chicago Department of Water Management continued monitoring for hexavalent chromium, also known as Chromium-6.
+U.S. EPA has not yet established a standard for Chromium-6, a contaminant of concern which has both natural and industrial sources.
+Any questions or concerns should be addressed to the Chicago Department of Water Management at 312.742.7499.
+Data reports on the monitoring program for Chromium-6 are posted on the City of Chicago's website which can be accessed at www.cityofchicago.org/city/en/depts/water/supp\info/water\quality\resultsandreports/city\of\chicago\emergincontaminantstudy.html